-Jason Shannon is President and COO of Shannex Incorporated, which today serves over 5,000 seniors across its seniors living platform, which includes nursing homes and luxury seniors living residences under the Parkland Retirement Living brand.
+Jason Shannon is President of the Shannex group of companies, one of Canada's leading seniors living companies serving over 5,000 residents in over 70 residences across the Maritimes and Ontario.
+Under his leadership, Shannex, a private family-owned company, has designed and built over 5 million square feet of state-of-the-art facilities across the seniors living continuum.
 Jason has held progressively senior roles with Shannex Incorporated since joining in 1999.
 Prior to joining Shannex, he practiced law with Stewart McKelvey.
 He is currently a member of the board of Atlantic Corporation Limited and advises several other private technology companies.
 He is past director of the Loran Scholars Foundation, the Health Association of Nova Scotia, Chair of the Nova Scotia Continuing Care Council, Atlantic Institute of Market Studies and the Atlantic Institute of Aging.
 Jason holds both a Bachelor of Commerce and a Bachelor of Laws from Dalhousie University.

-Experiences Other Public Board membership CEO/Senior Executive None Human R desources Cor nmittee l Members hip Financial/ Accounting mittee and ee (Chair) d Investment В Board & Commi ttee Attendance Unitholding ıs (Units and Defe erred Units) Board 9 of 9 100% 127,894 (Satis fies Unit (Ownership p Guidelines) (1) Investment 4 of 4 100% Equity Interest Require ments Audit 4 of 4 100% Minimum Requir ements Status Equity Beneficia ntrolled or Direct ted, Directly or Year Units (#) Deferred Units (#) Total Value (\$) 4 x annual reta ainer Met/ In compliance As at March 14, 2023 72,475 55,419 \$1,995,146 Voting Re esults of 2022 Ar nual Meeting Proxy Votes For Votes held Total Proxy Votes Cast of Proxy Votes 123,381,950 137 ,951 123,519,901 % of Proxy Votes 99.89% 0.1 1% 100.00%
+Attaillic Institute of Aging.
+3ason holds both a Dachelor of Commerce and a bachelor of L aws IIOIII Dairious sie Offiversity.
+Experiences Other Pu blic Boa rd meml pership CEO/Senior Executive Nor ne Human Resources Committee Membership Financial/Accounting Member of Audit Committee and Investment Committee (Chair) В oard & Commi ittee Attendance Unitholdings (Units a and Defe rred Units) Board 8 of 8 100% 155,297 (Satisfie s Unit Ov vnership Guidelines) (1) Investment 4 of 4 100% Equity Interest Requirer nents Audit 4 of 4 100% Minimum Require ements Status Equity Beneficia ntrolled or Directed ted, Directly or Year Units (#) Deferred Units (#) Total Value (\$) 3 x annual Board retainer Met/ In compliance As at March 14, 2024 88,447 66,850 \$2,160,181 1 Voting Results of 2023 Ar Voting Re sults of 2023 An nual Meeting Voting Re sults of 2023 An nual Meeting Proxy Votes For Proxy With Votes held Total Proxy Votes Cast of Proxy Votes Voting Re sults of 2023 An With

-Michael Waters Age: 52 Resident of Ottawa, ON, Canada Independent Trustee Areas of Expertise
+Michael Waters Age: 53 Resident of Ottawa, ON, Canada Independent Trustee Areas of Expertise

 Accounting

 Acquisitions and M&A

 Business Leadership & Strategy

 Finance

 Governance

 Real Estate Development

 Retail Real Estate

 Risk Management

 Talent Management

-Michael Waters is the Chief Executive Officer of The Minto Group ("Minto") and served as Chief Executive Officer of the Minto Apartment REIT since its IPO until April 2023.
+Michael Waters is the Chief Executive Officer of The Minto Group ("Minto") and served as Chief Executive Officer of Minto Apartment REIT since its IPO until April 2023.
 Michael has over 25 years' experience in real estate finance, investment and development, and financial advisory services.
 Prior to becoming Minto's Chief Executive Officer in 2013, Michael served as president of Minto Communities Canada from 2011 to 2013 and as Chief Financial Officer of Minto from 2007 to 2011.
 Prior to joining Minto in 2007, he served in a variety of roles at Intrawest Corporation, a large resort developer and operator with a presence across North America.
 Earlier in his career, Michael worked at PricewaterhouseCoopers LLP and KPMG LLP.
 Michael previously served on the board of REALPAC and on the board of governors of Algonquin College, and the board of the Algonquin Foundation.
 Michael completed his Bachelor of Commerce degree at the University of British Columbia and an MBA from the Wharton School of the University of Pennsylvania.
 He was elected a Fellow of the Chartered Professional Accountants of British Columbia (FCPA, FCA) and is a CFA® charterholder.